 I took the below images from a Fast moving car on the Bandra Worli Sea Link on a very bright morning – it came out much better than my expectations.

 The below shot is taken to show how good is the details when you Zoom in (taken on a bright day).

-The images came blur free to my utter surprise, usually they are blur if vehicles is fast moving.
-Also the camera is able to capture a lot of details in the day light condition.
+The images came blur-free to my utter surprise, usually, they are blur if vehicles are fast moving.
+Also, the camera is able to capture a lot of details in the daylight condition.